broadinstitute/sparklespray/README.md

 ### Requests to functionality

-Need "retry" command.
-Change node-pool settings to default to auto-scale (and pre-emptable?)
-    (put these defaults into .kubeque?)
 Write a props somewhere in GCS output directory?
     - Maybe also write out csv file with job id after fetching?
 Show props in status output